OpenCamp-cc/opencamp.cc/content/_index.md

 At the moment, we support payment by Debit / Credit Cards, and bank transfers.
 Additional local payment options may be available for students in Singapore.

+Our refund policy is designed to be simple: check out our [FAQ](/docs/faq) for more information.

 **Financial Sponsorship: Pay-with-time**

 While we strive to keep the tuition fees for open camp low and affordable, we